munificent/craftinginterpreters/book/a-map-of-the-territory.md

 but is not widely used for <span name="ruby">general-purpose</span> languages since it tends to be slow.
-Some people use "interpreter" to mean only these kinds of implementations, but others define that word more generally, so I'll use the inarguably explicit **"tree-walk interpreter"** to refer to these.
+Some people use "interpreter" to mean only these kinds of implementations, but others define that word more generally, so I'll use the inarguably explicit **tree-walk interpreter** to refer to these.
 Our first interpreter rolls this way.

 <aside name="ruby">